 Individuals with COVID-19 can present with a wide range of symptoms, from relatively mild respiratory symptoms to severe illness.
 Symptoms may appear 2 – 14 days following exposure.

-The early symptoms of COVID-19 appear like other respiratory viral infections, with fever, dry cough, tiredness and muscle aches.
+For most individuals, early symptoms of COVID-19 appear like other respiratory viral infections – with a fever, dry cough, tiredness/lethargy and muscle aches.
 Other symptoms include a sore throat, chills, nasal congestion, headache, nausea and diarrhoea.
-An unusual but common symptom is the loss of taste and smell that occurs independently of nasal congestion.
+An uncommon yet frequently encountered symptom involves the loss of taste and smell that occurs independently of nasal congestion.